andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Celebrates nudity
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Overdoes nudity

-So...
+So I do the most logical thing I can think of...
 I stroll down to the Durham Public Library to see if I can find some answers.

 On the top floor of the DPL I find the 20 volume collection of The Oxford English Dictionary Second Edition, published Clarendon Press, Oxford 1989.
 I